aman-maharshi/modernjs-projects/weekly-budget-app-v2/README.md

 * Once the user spends 75% of the budget, the remaining budget will be shown in red color
 * Shows a warning when the entire budget is used up

----
-> This version uses vanilla javascript, no prototypes or classes
+> Uses Javascript classes and CSS bootstrap